yukatan/commangular/README.md

 ### Intercepting commands.

 Interception is one of the most interesting things in commangular.
 It will allow you control when a command has to be executed or not, override command results, update data before the command instanciation, capture exceptions throwed by commands etc etc.
-If you are familiar with Spring AOP it looks very familiar to you, of course it is not as powerfull as Spring AOP, but it has some similarities.
+If you are familiar with Spring AOP it will look very familiar to you, of course it is not as powerfull as Spring AOP, but it has some similarities.

 to define an interceptor :